The Highlights of Wales Tour From Cardiff (4-days)

 • Visit Britain’s smallest city St Davids; the home of Wales’ patron saint

-• Marvel at the history of some magnificent Welsh fortresses including Chepstow, Harlech and Pembroke Castle’s
+• Marvel at the history of some magnificent Welsh fortresses including Harlech and Pembroke castle’s

 This tour includes: